The Outbuildings at Croft Farm

 Categories. • Agriculture • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on December 11, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 226 times since then.
+This page has been viewed 255 times since then and 4 times this year.
 Photos: 1, 2. submitted on December 11, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.